-We have all had a couple “bad” neighbors in our day.
-You know the ones I’m talking about.
-Whether it’s blaring music in the wee hours of the morning, unkempt yards, or a myriad of other rude or thoughtless activities, the occasional bad neighbor rears his or her ugly head and leaves you, the home owner, frustrated.
+We have all had a couple of "bad" neighbors in our day.
+You know the ones I'm talking about.
+Whether it's blaring music in the wee hours of the morning, unkempt yards, or a myriad of other rude or thoughtless activities, the occasional bad neighbor rears his or her ugly head and leaves you, the homeowner, frustrated.
 But what can be done if the occasional weekly raucous turns into a nightly block party?
-Obviously, I might suggest moving to a new, beautiful beach home or condo in the Daytona Beach area.
-But for those not ready to escape, I offer a few non-self-serving bits of advice.
+Obviously, I might suggest moving to a new, beautiful beach home or condo in the Daytona Beach area, but for those not ready to escape, I offer a few non-self-serving bits of advice.

 For every one of these "bad" neighbors, though, there are many, many great neighbors.
 Don't let one person or household interrupt your life or happiness.